rtrlib/handbook/docs/_sources/usage.txt

     git clone https://github.com/rtrlib/rtrlib/
     cd rtrlib

-The contents of the RTRlib source code has the following subdirectories:
+The contents of the RTRlib source code has the following subdirectory structure:

 - ``cmake/``      CMake modules
 - ``doxygen/``    Example code and graphics used in the Doxygen documentation